Mistral-MCP-Hackathon-2025/mcp-la_telecommande/README.md

 - Opt-in permission model (off by default if no users/groups)
 - Clean FastMCP bootstrap with HTTP and stdio transports
 - Strong, friendly error messages: “API key invalid or VM not permitted”
+- Tracing and observability with Weave (by Weights & Biases)
+- Semantic log search & insights powered by Qdrant + Mistral embeddings

 ## Quick start